squelchdesign/squelch-tabs-and-accordions-shortcodes/readme.txt

 * Tested up to WP5.5

 = 0.4.1 =
-* Bug fix: The new vanity URL code was causing an issue on PHP5 websites.
+* Bugfix: The new vanity URL code was causing an issue on PHP5 websites.
 Thanks to @emajluap for reporting.

 = 0.4 =
 * New feature: It is now possible to disable the Magic URL feature introduced in v0.3.7 so that changing tabs/accordions does not change your site's URL.